ClubNix/Josix/userdoc.md

 - `set_log_channel` Set a channel as the logs displayer.
 It will display all the choosen logs in the previous command
   - `channel` The targeted channel

+- `block_category` Block (or unblock) a category to prevent people for getting xp here
+  - `category` The category to block or unblock

 ## XP system
 The XP system is based on the [MEE6 documentation](https://github.com/Mee6/Mee6-documentation/blob/master/docs/levels_xp.md)